mruehrmair/gamereviews/README.md

-# Game Review Blog
+# Game Writing Blog

-A small Angular-based frontend application for publishing personal video game reviews, screenshots, completion notes, and achievements.
+A small Angular-based frontend application for publishing personal video game writing.

+The blog contains three main content types:

+- **Games**: canonical entries for games that exist in the blog catalogue
+- **Reviews**: opinionated posts about one specific game
+- **Articles**: standalone posts about games, design, comparisons, personal reflections, trends, or other game-related topics

-The first version is intentionally static: the public website reads content from JSON files and static asset folders.
+The first version is intentionally static: the public website reads content from a JSON file and static asset folders.
 There is no backend, database, CMS, authentication, or server-side processing.

 However, the app should also contain a lightweight browser-based editor.
-This editor lets the author import the current JSON data, create or edit posts in the browser, and export an updated JSON file.
-The exported JSON file and any new asset files can then be uploaded manually to the server.
+This editor lets the author import the current JSON data, create or edit games, reviews, and articles in the browser, and export an updated JSON file.
+The exported JSON file and any new asset files can then be committed to the repository or uploaded manually to the server.

 ## Project Goals

 The app should provide a clean, fast, maintainable way to present:

 - Played games
-- Written reviews
+- Game reviews
-- Review scores or ratings
+- Longer articles about games
 - Screenshots and image galleries
 - Platforms played on
 - Completion status
 - Achievements, trophies, badges, or personal milestones
-- Tags such as genre, platform, year, developer, completion status, or favorite games
+- Tags such as genre, platform, year, developer, completion status, topic, or favorite games
+- Relationships between articles and referenced games

-The project should remain simple enough to host as a static website on ordinary webspace.
+The project should remain simple enough to host as a static website, for example on GitHub Pages.

 ## Core Concept